Updated: Oct 12, 2022

 Here are some things I did to keep this recipe as simple as possible for you:

 For the Cinnamon and Ginger I usually have powdered Cinnamon but not cinnamon sticks but either is fine.
-I happen to usually have fresh Ginger Root on hand because we juice it a lot but a lot of people don't so having Ginger powder on hand can be used.
+I happen to usually have fresh Ginger Root on hand because we juice it a lot but a lot of people don't, so Ginger powder ,if you have that on hand, can be used.

 My goal with this is that you have all of this stuff around the kitchen already after you make it the first time so you can make it a few more times without having to run to the store.